ayoakioye/Deforestation_Analysis/README.md

 ![](Deforestation.png)

 # Introduction
-This is a SQL-project whic focuses on studing defprestation across different countries in different regions(continent) between the year 1990 amd 2016.
+This is a SQL-project that focuses on studing deforestation across different countries in different regions(continent) between the year 1990 amd 2016.
 It includes three tables

 The forest_area table
 ![](forest_area.png)